chhjel/HealthCheck/README.md

         {
             PageTitle = "My Title",
             // In order to not use a cdn for the main scripts
-            // you can override them using the 'JavaScriptUrls' property:
+            // you can override them using the 'JavaScriptUrls' property, or use the HealthCheck.WebUI.Assets nuget package.
             JavaScriptUrls = new List<string> {
                 "/scripts/healthcheck.js",
                 "/scripts/healthcheck.vendor.js"